Published on Thursday, 09 December 2010 06:06

 Time Out Chicago Magazine and its publishing company Time Out Chicago Partners, L.L.L.P. are owned primarily by Morningstar Inc. CEO Joe Mansueto and his Mansueto Ventures.
 It is also owned partly by investors, including the founder of Time Out Communications Ltd., Tony Elliott.
 Mansueto took controlling interest in the magazine company earlier this year.
 Time Out Chicago Partners, L.L.L.P. publishes the magazines Time Out Chicago, TOC Kids, Time Out Chicago Student Guide, and TOC Eating and Drinking Guides, as well as running TimeOutChicago.com.

 Robert Feder will only be writing for the Time Out Chicago website currently.
 (It is possible that some of his online work could appear within the magazine eventually, though.)
-He plans on doing the same type of media column that he has been doing for the past year at Vocalo.org.
-The new online media columns will also contain the always-fun comment section beneath each online column/blog, when he begins writing again at the start of next month.
+He plans on doing the same type of media blog that he has been doing for the past year at Vocalo.org.